Maritime Southeast Asia

-Maritime Southeast Asia comprises the Southeast Asian countries of Brunei, Indonesia, Malaysia, the Philippines, Singapore, and East Timor.
+Maritime Southeast Asia comprises the Southeast Asian countries of Brunei, Indonesia, Malaysia, the Philippines, Singapore, and Timor-Leste.

 The terms Island Southeast Asia and Insular Southeast Asia are sometimes given the same meaning as Maritime Southeast Asia.
 (Note: For instance Tom Hoogervorst's chapter in The Routledge Handbook of Archaeology and Globalization: "I use Island Southeast Asia and Maritime Southeast Asia interchangeably.")
-Other definitions restrict Island Southeast Asia to just the islands between mainland Southeast Asia and the continental shelf of Australia and New Guinea.
+Other definitions restrict Island Southeast Asia to just the islands between Mainland Southeast Asia and the continental shelf of Australia and New Guinea.
 There is some variability as to whether Taiwan is included in this.
 Peter Bellwood includes Taiwan in his definition, (Note: Bellwood's definition: "Island Southeast Asia includes Taiwan, the Philippines, Brunei and the Sarawak and Sabah provinces of East Malaysia (northern Borneo), and all of the islands of Indonesia to the west of New Guinea.") as did Robert Blust, (Note: Robert Blust: "The major western island groups include the great Indonesian, or Malay Archipelago, to its north the smaller and more compact Philippine Archipelago, and still further north at 22 to 25 degrees north latitude and some 150 kilometres from the coast of China, the island of Taiwan (Formosa).
 Together these island groups constitute insular (or island) Southeast Asia.") whilst there are examples that do not.
 (Note: "Island Southeast Asia (ISEA) comprises the tropical islands lying in between mainland East Asia and Taiwan to the northwest and Australia and New Guinea to the southeast.")

 The 16th-century term "East Indies" and the later 19th-century term "Malay Archipelago" are also used to refer to Maritime Southeast Asia.

+Arab merchants and cartographers referred to Maritime Southeast Asia as Al-Jaza'ir Al-Jawi or Java archipelago.
+People originating from this region were commonly identified by the name 'Al-Jawi'.

 In Indonesia, the Old Javanese term "Nusantara" is also used as a synonym for Maritime Southeast Asia.
 The term, however, is nationalistic and has shifting boundaries.
 It usually only encompasses Peninsular Malaysia, the Sunda Islands, Maluku, and often Western New Guinea and excludes the Philippines.

 Stretching for several thousand kilometres, the area features a very large number of islands and boasts some of the richest marine, flora and fauna biodiversity on Earth.

 The main demographic difference that sets Maritime Southeast Asia apart from modern Mainland Southeast Asia is that its population predominantly belongs to Austronesian groups.
 The region contains some of the world's most highly urbanized areas—the Greater Manila Area, Greater Jakarta, Singapore, and Greater Kuala Lumpur—and yet a majority of islands in this vast region remain uninhabited by humans.